 Nervous pacing is another symptom of separation anxiety in dogs.
 Physical movement allows dogs a small outlet for their ‘fight or flight’ anxiety response.

-Because these behaviors are triggered by your absence from the home, they can sometimes be difficult to recognise, and you may need the help of a friend or family member.
+Because these behaviors are triggered by your absence from the home, they can sometimes be difficult to recognize, and you may need the help of a friend or family member.
 Ask them to keep an eye on your dog while you leave the house for an hour or so.

 There is no single cause for separation anxiety in dogs, and a number of different triggers can be at play.
 In general, separation anxiety occurs when a dog is hyper-attached to its owner, and becomes excessively stressed when left alone.